-Choice Neighborhoods Implementation Grant application was submitted in November 2017, and the Department was awarded the Grant on July 6, 2018.
-The Department will proceed to fully implement its strategies as outlined in the application, including a plan for the development of mixed-income housing units (including 427 replacement public housing units) on all three target public housing sites as well as an off-site parcel, and the inclusion of 150 Project-Based Vouchers to be utilized as replacement units.
-Applications for Tenant Protection Vouchers (TPV) for 577 units were also submitted with the Implementation Grant application.
-Allocations of Public Housing funds, Capital Fund Program, HOME, CDBG, Section 18 Sales Proceeds, Affordable Housing funds and other local funds may be utilized in the development.
+City's former A.L.
+Krohn Homes and Sidney P. Osborn public housing sites that will result in approximately 475 brand new units of mixed-income housing within the EEC.
+To help fill a remaining financial gap for planned replacement housing units, in 2024, the Housing Department will apply for a FY 2023 Supplemental Grant for \$2.5 million (or the maximum amount allowed) in additional funds to help offset development costs.
+The Department continues its work to fully implement the strategies outlined in the application, including a plan for the development of 1,016 mixed-income housing units (including 427 replacement public housing units) across the three target public housing sites as well as allocating 150 off-site Project-Based Vouchers in areas of opportunity to be utilized as replacement units (75 PBV to be allocated to The Moreland project and 75 PBV to be allocated to Central and Columbus project or another TBD project should this one not be feasible).
+Applications for Tenant Protection Vouchers (TPV) for 577 units were also submitted with the Implementation Grant application in 2017.
+Allocations of Public Housing funds, Capital Fund Program, HOME, CDBG, ARPA, Section 18 Sales Proceeds, General Obligation Bond funds, Affordable Housing funds and other local funds may be utilized in the development.

 Demolition and disposition of the selected site(s) will occur in conjunction with plans for future LIHTC applications.
 The Choice Neighborhoods target properties in AMP 3 (Frank Luke Homes, A.L.
 Krohn Homes, and Sidney P. Osborn for 577 units are no longer part of the RAD Program and instead are subject to the Section 24 demolition/disposition process as part of the Edison-Eastlake Community Choice Neighborhoods revitalization program.
 The Housing Department submitted a Section 24 demolition application to HUD in calendar year 2020 for Frank Luke Homes (230 units, AZ1-2) and A.L.
-Krohn Homes (202 units, AZ1-8B); demolition of Frank Luke was completed in March 2021; AL Krohn Homes is expected to be demolished in late 2022 or early calendar year 2023.
-The Department submitted two disposition applications for the replacement of Frank Luke Homes named Harmony at the Park One and Harmony at the Park Two, in calendar year 2021.
-Additional disposition applications will be submitted in early calendar year 2023 for the remaining portions of the demolished areas of Frank Luke Homes including Harmony at the Park Three, the Linear Park and the Trellis at the Park (homeownership component).
+Krohn Homes (202 units, AZ1-8B).
+Demolition of Frank Luke Homes was completed in March 2021; AL Krohn Homes was demolished in August 2023.
+The Department submitted and received HUD approval for disposition applications for the replacement of Frank Luke Homes named Harmony at the Park One, Harmony at the Park Two in calendar year 2021, and Harmony at the Park Three in 2023.
+Additional disposition applications will be submitted in calendar year 2024 for the remaining portions of the demolished areas of Frank Luke Homes including the Linear Park and Trellis at the Park (homeownership component).
 The Housing Department will submit one or more disposition applications to HUD for the A.L.
-Krohn Homes (202 units, AZ1-8B) site in calendar year 2023 for the CNI Phase 3 development and the expansion of Edison Park.
-The demolition application for Sidney P Osborn Homes (145 units, AZ1-7B) is anticipated to be submitted in calendar year 2023.
+Krohn Homes (202 units, AZ1-8B) and Sidney P Osborn Homes (145 units, AZ1-7B) site in calendar year 2024 for the CNI Phase 3 and Phase 4 development and the expansion of Edison Park.
+The demolition application for Sidney P. Osborn Homes (145 units, AZ1-7B) was submitted in 2023 and the disposition application is anticipated to be submitted in calendar year 2024.
 The redevelopment of these sites and an off-site parcel in the neighborhood will occur in eight or nine phases with an estimated timetable as follows:

-Construction Phasing Total Number of Units in the Est. Construction Est. Construction Plan Phase Start Completion Phase 1A and 1B (off- site parcel, now known as Soluna) 177 April 2020 April 2022 Phase 2A and 2B (now 235 June 2021 November 2023 known as Harmony at the Park) Phase 3A and 3B 170 May 2023 December 2024 Phase 4A and 4B 390 January 2024 September 2025 Homeownership 39 January 2023 January 2025 TOTAL UNITS 1,011 (mix of replacement, affordable and market rent units)
+Construction Phasing Total Number of Units in the Est. Construction Est. Construction

+Plan Phase Start Completion

+Phase 1A and 1B (off- 177 April 2020 April 2022

+site parcel, now known

+as Soluna)

+Phase 2A and 2B 235 June 2021 November 2023

+Phase 3A and 3B 199 October 2023 December 2025

+Phase 4A and 4B 364 October 2024 December 2026

+Homeownership 44 July 2024 April 2026

+TOTAL UNITS 1,016 (mix of replacement,

+affordable and market rent

+units)